sproutcore/guides/source/documentation_guidelines.md

 isAsynchronous: YES,
 </javascript>

-*Note*: Constants are documented using +@constant+ but they don’t need a default value.
+*Note*: Constants are documented using `@constant` but they don’t need a default value.

-h4.
-Computed Properties
+#### Computed Properties

-Computed Properties are documented just like regular properties but they add the +@field+ property.
+Computed Properties are documented just like regular properties but they add the `@field` property.

 <javascript filename="Sample Computed Property Documentation">
 /**